1337/pop/README.md

 ## Changelog

+### 2012-12-20
+* Fixed dependency of View on AjaxField, which was not available on github.

 ### 2012-06-20
 * Added flag to skip object persistence until $model.put() is called.
 It is a huge performance booster if used correctly.